adamdoupe/ctf-training/ropasaurusrex/README.md

 optional (this restricts the port on your actual machine to only listen for connections from localhost), however you are running intentionally vulnerable software on your machine, so it's not a good idea for it to be accessible to other machines.

+You should then be able to access ropasaurusrex like so:

+	nc localhost 31337

 [pctf-2013]: https://ctftime.org/event/64